jconorgrogan/Informational-Constructivism/README.md

     *   The apparent tendency towards local `L`-minimization is best understood statistically: among the vast set of possible processing histories, only those whose local operational choices, whatever their internal implementation, consistently sample from distributions that keep the long-run average `L` below `L_max` will survive indefinitely.
 Describing this survivor-ensemble in aggregate often resembles an explicit minimization of `L = K + λE`.
 Paths that frequently incur large increases in `L` are unsustainable and thus non-viable over time.

 **Result 3: Effective Irreversibility & Structure Emerge from Viability and Efficient Encoding.**
 *   **Intrinsic Irreversibility of K-Efficient Encoding:** K-efficient (descriptively simple) representations are statistically favored by processes maintaining Viability, as high `K` contributes to high `L`.
-Such encodings, as detailed in "[The Core Logic for Emergent Time-Like Order](link-to-TimeAndOrder.md)," often involve abstraction or compression which is not uniquely invertible from an information-theoretic standpoint.
+Such encodings, as detailed in `TimeAndOrder.md`, often involve abstraction or compression which is not uniquely invertible from an information-theoretic standpoint.
 This means the exact precursor state cannot always be uniquely determined from the K-efficient representation alone.
 *   **Statistical Selection by Viability:** Processes whose operational trajectories predominantly include costly, perfectly reversible operations (which typically require high representational fidelity, thus high `K`, and are also less common transformations) are less likely to remain viable under finite resource constraints compared to those that predominantly utilize more K-efficient, effectively irreversible operations.
 This selection favors pathways that, in aggregate, appear to optimize for cost-efficiency.
 *   **Consequence: Emergence of Structure:** This leads to the emergence of rules, complexity, and structural optimization as processes adapt to manage the consequences of effective irreversibility and potential **saturation** (when incoming information or processing demands exceed the current FSP's representational capacity) while remaining viable.
 The pressure to maintain a bounded average `L` (and thus manage `K`) statistically guides viable processes along pathways of intrinsic K-efficiency and apparent cost optimization.

+---

+## Core Foundational Principles: Formally Established

+Informational Constructivism (IC) has reached a stage where key foundational principles are considered formally established *within its axiomatic framework*.
+These results provide a robust and internally consistent base for the theory's ongoing development and its application to deriving higher-level physical and mathematical structures.

+The core established principles include:

+*   **Δ-Factorisation Theorem:** This theorem (detailed in `Foundation/deltafactorization.md`) proves that every admissible IC operation can be uniquely decomposed into a canonical sequence of the three primitive operators: `Δ_gen` (generation of novelty), `Δ_proj` (projection/compression), and `Δ_self` (self-reference/update).
+This establishes a complete and minimal operational basis for IC.
+*   **Linear SUR Cost Functional (L = K + λE):** Derived from fundamental axioms of cost (monotonicity, additivity, scale-invariance, see `Theory Formalization/SUR linearity proof.md` and `Theory Formalization/RH.md`), this theorem establishes that the Simplicity-Under-Resource-constraint (SUR) cost functional must take this unique linear form.
+This provides a rigid structure for information-complexity (K) vs. energy/error (E) trade-offs.
+*   **Ledger Stability ⇔ Riemann Hypothesis Connection:** Building on the linear SUR cost, IC formally demonstrates (see `Theory Formalization/RH.md`) that the stability of a finite-ledger information-processing system, under IC's axioms, is intrinsically linked to the prime distribution constraints described by the Riemann Hypothesis.
+This means IC system stability *requires* the statistical properties of novelty (primes) to conform to those described by RH.

+**Significance of these Established Principles:**

+*   **Theoretical Stability:** These results confirm the internal consistency of IC's core operational logic and cost model, forming a "locked slice" of the theory.
+*   **Foundation for Further Research:** They provide a verified base upon which further derivations (e.g., of QM, GR, fundamental constants) can be built, reducing the need to re-justify primitives or fundamental cost structures.
+*   **Enhanced Falsifiability:** The clarity and formal establishment of these tenets offer crisper targets for theoretical or empirical challenge.

+For a more detailed discussion of these foundational results, their implications, and the context of their proofs, see `FoundationalPillars.md` (Note: This document would need to be created).

 ---